Destiny: Rising: Business model

-As a free-to-play game, Rising utilizes the games as a service model, like the concurrent main title Destiny 2, having optional in-game microtransactions to generate revenue.
+As a free-to-play game, Rising is a live service game, like the concurrent main title Destiny 2, having optional in-game microtransactions to generate revenue.
 Though in-game weapons are obtained primarily via gameplay, additional characters are obtained via a gacha system (also known as loot boxes), with higher tier characters featuring the lowest likelihood of being obtained.
 Duplicate copies of characters can also be combined to increase their effectiveness.
 As a result, it is considered a "pay-to-win" game.

 Additionally, the game features multiple subscriptions which players can opt into, such as the Premium Battle Pass, each offering distinct in-game benefits.
 In-game currency, "Bundles", and cosmetic items can also be purchased via microtransactions.

-As is common with free-to-play video games, Rising also employs a time-gating "energy" system.
-While waiting for their energy to recharge, players can still continue in-game activities, but will receive substantially lower rewards for doing so.
+Similar to other free-to-play video games, Rising also employs a time-gating "energy" system.
+While waiting for their energy to recharge, players can still continue in-game activities, but receive substantially lower rewards for doing so.